theman-oj10/CareerSync/docs/DeveloperGuide.md

 1a.
 User is unable to access the main window. <br>
 1a1.
 System displays an error message. <br>
 2a.
-System recognizes that user has entered an invalid task index. <br>
+System recognizes that user has entered an invalid internship and/or task index. <br>
 2a1.
 System displays an error message indicating the index error. <br>

 Use case ends.